 Is there a waiting period before you can claim SMI?

 People over 60 who are claiming Pension Credit are entitled to help immediately.
-For all others qualifying the payments start 13 weeks after you started claiming any of the benefits listed above.
+For all others who qualify, the payments start 39 weeks after you started claiming any of the benefits listed above.

 For how long can you claim SMI?

-For those claiming Jobseeker's Allowance (after 5/5/09) support will only be paid for up to two years.
-There is no time limit if you are receiving Income Support, Pension Credit, or Income-related Employment and Support Allowance.
+For those claiming Jobseeker's Allowance support for mortgage interest will only be paid for up to two years.
+There is no time limit if you are receiving Income Support, Pension Credit, Universal Credit or Income-related Employment and Support Allowance.

 How do you claim for SMI?